nmfs-opensci/NOAAHackDays-2024/content/01-github.md

 2. Add a file by clicking "Add File" and name the file "README.md".
 This will become a profile page for your GitHub account.
 3. Add some text to the README.
 You can use this as a template or use one of the many examples of profile READMEs that you can copy here: https://github.com/abhisheknaiidu/awesome-github-profile-readme

-Note you can copy and paste in Devanāgarī script (for example महासागर) into the markdown.

 Example profile README
 ```